jcsherin/color-theme-editor/README.md

   - [x] Empty color values crashing the UI
   - [x] Do not allow duplicate color values to be loaded
   - [x] Preserve state of existing colors when merging state
+  - [ ] After renaming within group sorted order for names is not being applied